wistia/wistia-open-docs/_posts/account-setup.md

 To see account limits, you must be logged in as the account owner.
 Select the <span class="faux_button">Usage</span> option from your Account Dashboard.
 This will show you how much bandwidth and storage you have used, along with your current account limits.

-Along the right hand side of the Account Dashboard page, you will see usage and limit information within the panel labeled "Current Subscription".
+Along the right-hand side of the Account Dashboard page, you will see usage and limit information within the panel labeled "Current Subscription".

 <div class="clear"></div>